vinceAmstoutz/vinceAmstoutz/README.md

 I’m currently working mainly on `PHP/Symfony projects`

 #### 📚 Recently read books
+- Clean Code in PHP - By Carsten Windler & Alexandre Daubois
 - Rector the power of automated refactoring - By Matthias Noback & Tomas Votruba
 - Dive Into DESIGN PATTERNS - by Refactoring Guru
 - Dive Into REFACTORING - by Refactoring Guru